tomdalling/ash/grammar.md

 ## Adjuncts (additional info about time, place, etc)

 Zero or more adjuncts can exist at the end of a clause.
 Adjuncts always begin with a 't'-word.
-The 't'-word determines the type of adjunct.
+The 't'-word determines the type of adjunct. 't'-words are basically prepositions in English.

 ### Temporal (time-related) adjuncts